 As you might expect, Ed’s answer is pretty simple – no, of course the law shouldn’t be changed.
 But do you know WHY Ed feels that way?
 Have you ever stopped to consider what would happen if the law was changed?

-Consider this – anyone who has seen the movie “The Social Network” knows the story of Facebook – the site was founded by Harvard student Mark Zuckerberg who became the youngest billionaire in history as his site grew to more than 500 million users.
+Consider this – anyone who has seen the movie “The Social Network” knows the story of Facebook – the site was founded by Harvard student Mark Zuckerberg who became the youngest billionaire in history as his site grew to more than 2.85 billion monthly active users.
 Not everyone uses Facebook on a daily basis, but most people who try the site realize what a useful tool it can be for sharing ideas, reconnecting with old friends and making new ones.

-Of course, with 500 million users, Facebook cannot and does not screen every posting on the site for accuracy.
+Of course, with over 2.85 billion users monthly, Facebook cannot and does not screen every posting on the site for accuracy.
 In fact, anyone can anonymously create a free Facebook account in a matter of minutes and using that account they can say anything they want, 24 hours a day, visible to anyone with a computer anywhere on Earth.
+Although, in recent years Facebook is making a good effort to make improvements as does Ripoff Report.

-Does that mean Mark Zuckerberg (or Facebook staff) should be required to personally review and investigate every statement posted on Facebook by every one of its 500 million users?
+Does that mean Mark Zuckerberg (or Facebook staff) should be required to personally review and investigate every statement posted on Facebook by every one of its billion plus users?
 How could Facebook even begin to do that, and what if you disagreed with Facebook’s conclusions?
 What then?

 Here’s the problem — if the law was changed to make website operators legally responsible for the speech of their users, the result would be this – Facebook would no longer exist as we know it.
 Anyone who was offended by someone else’s post on Facebook could simply contact the site, say the post was false, and it would be immediately removed.
 As a matter of simple economics, even a successful site like Facebook could never afford to spend tens or hundreds of thousands of dollars in legal fees defending lawsuits over material posted by users.
 Rather than facing “death by 10,000 duck bites” fighting case after case, Facebook would have no choice but to remove material regardless of its truth or accuracy.